 Remove Phones and Tablets From Your Sleeping Space

 Most people charge their phones while they sleep, which means they carry them to the bedroom, which tempts them to go on social media, make calls, or even play games while in bed.

 If possible, charge your phone far away from you, preferably in the next room, to avoid getting distracted.

 Sleep In Cool Conditions

-One of the factors that might be affecting your sleep is inappropriate temperature.
-Your body works in a certain way, and for it to fall asleep, the hypothalamus decreases your body temperature as a sleep initiator.
+One of the factors that might affect your sleep is inappropriate room temperature.
+To fall asleep, the hypothalamus decreases your body temperature as a sleep initiator.

 Invest In A Good Mattress

-A reliable mattress is a great option to help you not only fall asleep, but support you throughout the sleep process.
-Such a mattress ensures you are comfortable, and if you do not have one already, mattress stores such as Denver mattress offer several options for every kind of sleeper.
+A reliable mattress is a great option to help you fall asleep and support you throughout the sleep process.
+If you do not have one already, mattress stores offer several options for every kind of sleeper.

-You can search online for the best kinds of mattresses, for example, we hear a lot of positive things about Aireloom.
-Or, you can try an Ikea mattress, which will be a cheaper option but can be just as big of an improvement.
+You can also search online for the best kinds of mattresses.
+For example, we hear a lot of positive things about Aireloom.

 Sleep In a Dark Room